puzirom/YoloWebApi/README.md

 4. AssetMarket.
 Returns list of Assets and their market price for TOP 100 assets.

-In case if URL AssetMarket returns error like "SocketException: No such host is known" then add into docker daemon.json (C:\ProgramData\Docker\config) following setting:
+In case if AssetMarket returns error like "SocketException: No such host is known" then add into docker daemon.json (C:\ProgramData\Docker\config) following setting:
 {
     "dns": ["8.8.8.8"]